 - a.
 Determine which applicants for new construction and/or substantial improvements have fully enclosed areas below the lowest floor that are five feet or higher; - b.
 Enter into a "NON-CONVERSION AGREEMENT FOR CONSTRUCTION WITHIN FLOOD HAZARD AREAS" or equivalent with the county.
 The agreement shall be recorded with the County Recorder as a deed restriction.
 The non-conversion agreement shall be in a form acceptable to the Floodplain Administrator and County Counsel; and - c.
 Have the authority to inspect any area of a structure below the base flood elevation to ensure compliance upon prior notice of at least 72 hours. - C. Development Permit Process.
 All development that requires a building or grading permit within a SFHA shall comply with the following requirements: - 1.
 In addition to the standard submittal information required under the building and/or grading permit application, the applicant shall provide the following minimum information: - a.
-Plans in duplicate, drawn to scale, showing: - (1) Location of the regulatory floodway when applicable; - (2) Base flood elevation information as specified in Subsection 17.32.040.B(2); - (3) Proposed elevation in relation to mean sea level of the lowest floor (including basement) of all structures; and - (4) Proposed elevation in relation to mean sea level to which any nonresidential structure will be floodproofed, as required in Subsection 17.32.050.A(3.b) of this Chapter and detailed in FEMA Technical Bulletin TB 3-93. - b.
-Certification from a registered civil engineer or architect that the nonresidential floodproofed building meets all applicable floodproofing criteria under Section 17.32.050. - c.
-For a crawl-space foundation, location and total net area of foundation openings as required in Subsection 17.32.050.A(3.c) of this Chapter and detailed in FEMA Technical Bulletins 1-93 and 7-93. - d.
-Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.
+Plans in duplicate, drawn to scale, showing: - (1) Location of the regulatory floodway when applicable; - Base flood elevation information as specified in Subsection 130.32.040.B.2 (Review, Use and Development of Other Base Flood Data); - (3) Proposed elevation in relation to mean sea level of the lowest floor (including basement) of all structures; and - (4) Proposed elevation in relation to mean sea level to which any nonresidential structure will be floodproofed, as required in Subsection 130.32.050.A.3.b (Elevation and Floodproofing, Nonresidential Construction) of this Chapter and detailed in FEMA Technical Bulletin TB 3-93. - b.
+Certification from a registered civil engineer or architect that the nonresidential floodproofed building meets all applicable floodproofing criteria under Section 130.32.050 (Provisions for Flood Hazard Reduction). - c.
+For a crawl-space foundation, location and total net area of foundation openings as required in Subsection 130.32.050.A.3.c (Elevation and Floodproofing, Flood Openings) of this Chapter and detailed in FEMA Technical Bulletins 1-93 and 7-93.

-- e.
+- d.
+Description of the extent to which any watercourse will be altered or relocated as a result of proposed development. - e.
 All appropriate certifications, records and permits demonstrating compliance with the requirements of this Chapter. - D. Appeals.
-The Board of Supervisors shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this Chapter.
+The Board shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this Chapter.

-17.32.050 Provisions for Flood Hazard Reduction
+130.32.050 Provisions for Flood Hazard Reduction